 The primary target platform for WebAuth development is Linux, but the code should be portable to any Unix system.
-The modules make extensive use of Apache 2.0's APR libraries for portability.
-It has been successfully built on Solaris 8 and later and on Mac OS X 10.2 (with a locally built OpenSSL, since the version that comes with 10.2 was still too old to support WebAuth).
-WebAuth also builds on AIX 5.2, including the LDAP module once Cyrus SASL has been ported to that system, but this has not been tested for some time.
+The modules make extensive use of Apache's APR libraries for portability.
+It has been successfully built on Solaris 8 and later and on Mac OS X 10.2 and later (with a locally built OpenSSL for earlier versions of Mac OS X).
+WebAuth should also build on AIX, including the LDAP module once Cyrus SASL has been ported to that system, but this has not been tested for some time.

 The primary portability constraint is likely the support libraries that WebAuth needs.
 For basic authentication, only OpenSSL, cURL, and MIT Kerberos or Heimdal are required, which are all very portable.
 The LDAP lookup code, however, requires OpenLDAP and Cyrus SASL, and the latter may be difficult to get working on unusual platforms (particularly platforms with unusual shared library handling).